brians242/brians242/README.md

 # Hey 👋, I'm Brian!

-I'm interested in embedded development and CompE, but currently I also am looking into Computer Vision and ML for a couple of personal projects.
+I'm interested in embedded development and Computer Engineering, but I am also excited in Computer Vision and ML.
 I also am really interested in simulations of different processes!

+I also enjoy the process of working with software, particularly in the backend.

 ## Languages
 - I am currently focusing on my C, Rust, and Python development and projects.